-Since the whole curriculum in Catholic schools is based on the values of the Gospel (and the link between faith and life, as expressed by the \Leftrightarrow in "Come and See") and because we see all education as revealing the mystery of God, we recognise two aspects of Religious Education in the school: -
+Since the whole curriculum in Catholic schools is based on the values of the Gospel (and the link between faith and life, as expressed by the $\Leftrightarrow$ in "Come and See" and the fourth lens 'Live' in the RED) and because we see all education as revealing the mystery of God, we recognise two aspects of Religious Education in the school:

-(a) Implicit, or unstructured Religious Education - those opportunities which arise in the course of the school day to lead pupils through curriculum content or through relationships to a "religious understanding" of their implications.
-It is the policy of this school to use such opportunities as they arise.

-(b) Explicit, or Curriculum Religious Education - those planned or timetabled periods of time given to a systematic and comprehensive study of Religious Education in the classroom.
-(It is the policy of this school to affirm that the primary purpose of R.E. teaching is the step by step study of the mystery of Christ, the teaching of the Church and its application in daily life.
-The criteria by which it is to be judged are educational) "Catholic Bishops' Conference May 2000"
+- (a) Implicit, or unstructured Religious Education those opportunities which arise during the school day to lead pupils through curriculum content or through relationships to a "religious understanding" of their implications.
+It is the policy of this school to use such opportunities as they arise. - (b) Explicit, or Curriculum Religious Education those planned or timetabled periods of time given to a systematic and comprehensive study of Religious Education in the classroom.
+(It is the policy of this school to affirm that the primary purpose of R.E. teaching is the step-by-step study of the mystery of Christ, the teaching of the Church and its application in daily life.
+The criteria by which it is to be judged are educational) "Catholic Bishops' Conference May 2000".